 The University of Divinity offers government-funded research scholarships on a competitive basis to eligible HDR students.
+Information about College and other privately-funded scholarships can be found here.

 Research Fee Scholarships (RFS)